 4. Mirrors and Metallics

-One of the most versatile art deco accessories is the mirror.
+One of the most versatile Art Deco accessories is the mirror.

-Art Deco mirrors come in various shapes, inspired by the patters I talked about above.
+Art Deco mirrors come in various shapes, inspired by the patterns I talked about above.

 Mirrored surfaces, as well as mirrors hung on the wall, give a diamond-like quality to a room, adding glitz to the design.

 This simple mirror is thoroughly Art Deco.
-The shape is recognizable and iconic, and it would be a great way to add some subtle art deco flair to your space.
+The shape is recognizable and iconic, and it would be a great way to add some subtle Art Deco flair to your space.

 This huge mirror makes the room above feel much bigger and more elegant.
 I love how the mirror incorporates geometrical patterns and ties into the black in the rest of the room.

 5. Glass and Chrome Lighting